-Introduce input devices as the parts that are used to give commands or instructions to the computer or tell the computer what to do.

-Share with them pictures/models of some input devices like:
+Introduce input devices as the parts that are used to enter data into the computer and give instuctions Share with them pictures/models of some input devices like:

 - Keyboard It is used for typing text and numbers through keys. - Mouse It is used for drawing pictures and selecting objects through click. - Scanner It is used to send document or images from paper to computer. - Microphone It is used to record voice, music and sounds.